dotnet/EntityFramework.Docs/entity-framework/core/performance/nativeaot-and-precompiled-queries.md

 * Small, self-contained binaries that have smaller memory footprints and are easier to deploy
 * Running applications in environments where just-in-time compilation isn't supported

-EF NativeAOT applications start up much faster than the same applications without NativeAOT; aside from the general startup improvements that NativeAOT offers (i.e. no JIT compilation required on each startup), EF's NativeAOT supports removes the processing of LINQ queries and their translation to SQL; the more EF LINQ queries an application has in its code, the faster the startup gains are expected to be from NativeAOT.
+EF applications published with NativeAOT start up much faster than the same applications without it.
+In addition to the general .NET startup improvements that NativeAOT offers (i.e. no JIT compilation required each time), EF also precompiles LINQ queries when publishing your application, so that no processing is needed when starting up and the SQL is already available for immediate execution.
+The more EF LINQ queries an application has in its code, the faster the startup gains are expected to be.

 ## Publishing an EF NativeAOT Application